 Skip Nav Skip to Search

-Under his leadership, the Commission has partnered with the Federal Aviation Administration to improve the state’s airport planning process, becoming a model for other states.
-For its efforts, the FAA in 2005 presented the Commission with an award recognizing the agency for its “outstanding contribution to the enhancement of aviation in Oklahoma.”
-Bird was instrumental in the formation of the governor’s Aerospace Task Force in 2004 which resulted in several recommendations to ensure the viability and growth of the state’s aerospace industry.
+Under his leadership, the Commission has partnered with the Federal Aviation Administration to improve the state’s airport planning process that has become a model for other states.
+The FAA in 2005 presented the Commission with an award recognizing the agency for its “outstanding contribution to the enhancement of aviation in Oklahoma.”
+Director Bird was also a driving force behind the formation of Governor Brad Henry’s Aerospace Task Force in 2004, which resulted in several recommendations to foster the growth of the industry.
 In 2006, he received the “Distinguished Service Award” from the Oklahoma Association for Career and Technical Education for meritorious contributions to the improvement, promotion, development and progress of career and technology education in Oklahoma.

-In addition to HB 3239 and HB 1577, Bird led the push to get HB 3098, the Aerospace Development Act of 2008, passed and signed into law.
-This measure transferred two key aerospace programs to the Aeronautics Commission: the Center for Aerospace Supplier Quality and the Oklahoma Aerospace Institute.
-Both programs are critical in the state’s efforts to create more aerospace-related jobs and provide a credentialed work force for Oklahoma’s aerospace industry.
-He also convinced legislators to pass HB 2501, which amended the Aircraft Dealers Protection Act.
-HB 2501 removed barriers to aviation manufacturers entering into dealership and service center agreements with Oklahoma aviation businesses.
-Bird was also instrumental in getting HB 2919, the Aircraft Pilot and Passenger Protection Act, passed and signed into law in 2010.
-This law protects the lives of those who use the state’s public-use airports and military bases by regulating the construction of incompatible structures near those facilities.
+In addition to HB 3239 and HB 1577, Director Bird led the push to get HB 3098, the Aerospace Development Act of 2008, passed by state lawmakers and signed into law.
+This measure transferred two key aerospace programs to the Aeronautics Commission: the Center for Aerospace and Defense Supplier Quality and the Oklahoma Aerospace Institute.
+The creation of both programs was critical in the state’s efforts to create more aerospace-related jobs and provide a credentialed work force for Oklahoma’s aerospace industry.
+He also convinced legislators to pass HB 2501 that amended the Aircraft Dealers Protection Act and removed barriers for aviation manufacturers entering into dealership and service center agreements with Oklahoma aviation businesses.

 Bird earned his juris doctorate and bachelor’s degree from The University of Tulsa.